|

 involving the play of transparency or translucency in the works.
 While I have often

-done sculptural pieces in the past that used these effects I have lately tried to exploit this
+done sculptural pieces in the past that used these effects I have lately tried to exploit

-quality in more two-dimensional, wall pieces.
 The first six pieces below are examples of pieces

 that exploit effect of translucency.
 The third and fourth are the inspiration for the irregular grids used in these pieces and the fifth image down to the next to last are what I call 'stick chart' pieces.